-Left Field: CHAPTER TWENTY FIVE - Dogs of War
+Left Field: CHAPTER 25 - Dogs of War

 One memory of the rapid US departure from Vietnam in 1973 is of helicopters being tipped over the edge of aircraft carriers in the Bay of Tonkin after depositing on board the last evacuees from the roof of the Saigon embassy, a rearguard of US marines pushing back men, women and children who had remained loyal to their American allies.
 This superpower cynicism, cruelty and wastage did not only extend to humans.

 What happened to the most loyal of all animals, the dogs?

 I recently watched a TV documentary about dogs brought out to Vietnam from the US to sniff out mines and locate Vietcong guerrillas in their tunnels.
 They, too, were abandoned to their enemies and their fate.
 Some of these dogs were killed by their owners and others left to fend for themselves in the streets of Saigon and Da Nang.

 One of the first things you noticed in Mostar after the sad evidence of physical destruction were the stray dogs, the war’s canine orphans.
 By day, they scavenged and lay by the roadside or slept in the dark shadows of shell-gutted buildings, nibbling at their mangy sores and looking sorry for themselves.
 By night, they formed packs and hunted.
 They would attack lone walkers and to find yourself in the centre of town at 3am being chased and nipped at by animals, whose memory was longer than we might care to admit, was an unpleasant experience.

 Mostar’s desolation was bad enough with its dark streets, crushed buildings and demoralised citizens, without having to deal with dogs who once had a sheltered, comfortable life.